komed3/transistor-rechner/README.md

 # 8-Bit ALU

-This is the official website for the 8-Bit ALU project.
+A technical landing page for the transistor-based 8-bit Arithmetic Logic Unit project.